kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/shared-vs-per-sinal-type-collector/README.md

 ### Single endpoint

-From the usablity point of view it would be handy to provide a single endpoint to push telemetry data in the OTLP format.
-It's possible to do it using URL rewriting, so e.g. requests targeting "telemetry.kyma-system.svc.cluster.local/v1/metrics" are forwarded to the metrics gateway and "telemetry.kyma-system.svc.cluster.local/v1/traces" to the tracing gateway.
+From the usability point of view, it would be handy to provide a single endpoint to push telemetry data in the OTLP format.
+It's possible to do it using URL rewriting, so, for example, requests targeting `telemetry.kyma-system.svc.cluster.local/v1/metrics` are forwarded to the metrics gateway and `telemetry.kyma-system.svc.cluster.local/v1/traces` are forwarded to the tracing gateway.
 There are a few possibilities to implement it:
 *  [Istio Virtual Service](https://istio.io/latest/docs/reference/config/networking/virtual-service/) using the default `mesh` gateway
 * An HTTP proxy with a hard-coded configuration to rewrite the request URLs